60 Minutes (Australian TV program): Awards

 60 Minutes has won numerous awards for broadcasting, including five Silver Logies, one Special Achievement Logie, and received nominations for a further six Logie awards.

 In 2018, 60 Minutes was inducted into the TV Week Logie Hall of Fame.

 In 2019, its report on the organised crime infiltration of gaming giant Crown Resorts was awarded a Walkley Award and led to two Royal Commissions.
 In 2020, its program on political malfeasance, The Faceless Man, was awarded a Walkley Award for best long format television reporting.

+In 2025, the program was nominated for two Logie awards owing to their work on the episode "Building Bad" (Best News Coverage or Current Affairs Report) and one general nomination for Best Current Affairs Program.
+Tara Brown was also nominated to receive the Ray Martin Award for Most Popular News or Public Affairs Presenter.

 Controversies

 In February 1988, 60 Minutes collaborated with James Randi to create a fictional psychic called "Carlos", played by José Alvarez, for an elaborate investigation into how much free publicity a fraudulent medium could garner through the Australian media, and how such people could manipulate the gullibility of vulnerable people.
 However, during their investigation and successful attempt at convincing the Australian media that "Carlos" was a genuinely notable medium who had a strong following in America, other Channel 9 programs were caught out reporting on the fake "Carlos" who appeared on Today and A Current Affair and was featured on Sunday and Nine News.
 An orchestrated incident where his assistant threw water on George Negus during a second appearance on Today garnered even more attention for "Carlos".
-When the sting was revealed on 60 Minutes, anger at the network was palpable and reports soon circulated about staff sackings as a result.
+When the sting was revealed on 60 Minutes, criticism was directed at the network, and reports soon circulated about staff sackings as a result.

+In July 1989, an episode of 60 Minutes entitled "The County" aired on Channel 9, which focused on the Indigenous population of Redfern, New South Wales from the perspective of local police.
+The episode received condemnation from the Koori community for its negative portrayal of the Aboriginal Australian population of Redfern, the invasion of private property by police and reporters during the filming of the episode, and for the use of ethnic slurs by police throughout the episode.
+The episode was the subject of a complaint to the Australian Broadcasting Tribunal, citing "a breach of the Television Program Standards relating to racial vilification".
+The complaint was rejected.